Proxy advisor urges Samsung C&T holders to reject $8 billion merger

 Cheil, the Samsung Group's de facto holding company, and Samsung C&T have been lobbying shareholders to vote in support of the merger, promising greater post-merger shareholder returns and an improved governance structure to protect investor interests.

-Cheil is being advised by Morgan Stanley, while Samsung C&T is being advised by Goldman Sachs and Credit Suisse.
+Cheil is being advised by Morgan Stanley (MS.N), while Samsung C&T is being advised by Goldman Sachs (GS.N) and Credit Suisse CSGN.VX.

 (Additional reporting by Joyce Lee; Editing by Tony Munroe and Stephen Coates)